13588112254/littlefs/DESIGN.md

 storage to prevent the filesystem from experiencing an early death due to wear on a single block in the storage.

-littlefs has two methods of protecting against wear: detection and recovery from bad blocks and evenly distributing wear across dynamic blocks.
+littlefs has two methods of protecting against wear:
+- detection and recovery from bad blocks
+- evenly distributing wear across dynamic blocks

 ---